movermeyer/wsgi-statsd/README.rst

 .. note::

     If an unhandled exception happens, it will not be timed by default.
-    This is the design decision to separate error reporting and actual statistical measurements.
+    This is a design decision to separate error reporting and actual statistical measurements.
     To enable exception timing, pass `time_exception=True` to the middleware constructor: